 Other price risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate risk or currency risk), whether caused by factors specific to an individual investment, its issuer, or all factors affecting all instruments traded in a market or market segment.
-As of December 31, 2022 and 2021, the Pool and the Underlying Fund did not invest in equity securities and therefore, the Pool is not subject to a significant amount of other price risk.
+The maximum risk resulting from financial instruments held by the Pool is determined by the fair value of the financial instruments.
+The portfolio manager moderates this risk through a careful selection of securities within specified parameters established for the Pool.